 Tiffany Willis, PsyD

-Executive Council, Advocacy Committee Co-Chair
+Secretary and Advocacy Committee Co-Chair

-Tiffany Willis, PsyD., Licensed Clinical Psychologist at Children’s Mercy Hospital and Associate Professor of Pediatrics at University of Missouri at Kansas City.
+Tiffany Willis, PsyD., Licensed Clinical Psychologist at Children’s Mercy Hospital and Assistant Professor of Pediatrics at University of Missouri at Kansas City.
 I am on the Executive Council of NPA’s National Network of NICU Psychologists (NNNP) and the co-chair for the Advocacy committee.
 I also serve as the chair of NPA’s Perinatal Mental Health Workgroup.
 I received my training in Infant Mental Health and have been working in the NICU for 4 years and with infants and families in other settings for 7 years.
 Currently, I serve as the Neonatal Psychologist working in the Fetal Health Center, the Neonatal Intensive Care Unit, and the Neonatal follow up clinic.
 My research interests include the impact of psychosocial support for parents on the well-being of their baby and the power of attachment on the developing brain.

 Amy Baughcum, PhD

 APA Liaison Society of Pediatric Psychology (Division 54)